mattscilipoti/project-1/README.md

 ![Fries](https://github.com/codedre/project-1/blob/master/images/fires.gif?raw=true)

-McDonalds is a huge brand and there are a lot of ways the get their customers (myself included) excited by have fun games like monopoly and other contest that reward you with free food items for playing.
+McDonalds is a huge brand and there are a lot of ways they get their customers (myself included) excited by having fun games like monopoly and other contest that reward you with free food items for playing.

 ###The Tie In